|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 10: To Ishasha

 We depart for Ishasha in the southern part of Queen Elizabeth National Park.
 Ishasha is known as the region where you can find the rare tree-climbing lions.
 Our drives are in the park so we can enjoy wildlife viewing while traveling to our next destination.
-Overnight in Ishasha - luxury tents on the banks of a river.

-Day 11: Ishasha, Search for Tree-climbing Lions
+Day 11: Ishasha, Search for Tree-Climbing Lions

 We enjoy 2 game drives today, including a drive to the Edward Flats, providing another opportunity to see the shoebill, and also the region where we hope to find the tree-climbing lions.
 After several days of game viewing, relax at our luxury tents located at a beautiful spot on the banks of the river.
-Overnight in Ishasha.

 Day 12: To Bwindi Impenetrable Forest